 Best ecotourism destinations in India

+Best ecotourism destinations in India.
 India is a diverse country, where one can visit for different types of experiences.
 One such amusing experience is that of ecotourism.
 Ecotourism includes visiting unaffected natural areas without harming the ecosystem.
 This type of tourism aims at promoting the idea of environmental conservation.
 Ecotourism also highlights unexplored destinations and unique cultures.
 As India is blessed with a wide range of geographical forms, it finds a place in the bucket list of every nature lover or wildlife enthusiast.
 It is also a suitable spot for adventure junkies.

 One can find almost everything in India – backwaters, beaches, deserts, mountains, valleys, hills, lakes, gardens, national parks, and much more.
 Now you must be thinking that which part of India you should visit for having the maximum fun during your holidays.
 Well, that depends on your interests.
-Here we enlist the best destinations for ecotourism in India.
+Here we enlist the best ecotourism destinations in India.

 Kerala is the most beautiful state in South India.
 It is known for sprawling tea gardens, palm-lined beaches, languid backwaters, lofty hills, lush green forests, diverse wildlife, etc. Tourists can opt for a stay in a houseboat, which allows them to enjoy amidst the scenic surroundings.
 They may also go for cycling or trekking tours in the lush green valleys of Kerala.
 During these tours, they can explore the lifestyle of the local inhabitants.
 Moreover, they can spot various species of flora and fauna in wildlife reserves of the state.
 The most popular one in Kerala is Periyar National Park.
 Last but not least, Kerala also has the country’s first planned ecotourism destination – Thenmala.
 Nestled amidst the evergreen forests, Thenmala is a hub of adventure and leisure activities.
 Hence, Kerala is best suited for eco-tourists.